hphelion/documentation/migration-overview-reference.md

 	AZ - Select a specific availability zone.
 Select **No Preference** to have an availability zone assigned randomly.

-	Source Image - Select a bootable image, denoted in the list with a (b) from one of the following lists:
+	Source Image - Select an image from one of the following lists:
-	- Public - A user-uploaded images or custom images (for example, made from a snapshot of current images)
+	- Public - An HP provided base image.
 	- Partner Images - An image made available by HP partners.
-	- Private - A private image that are available only to a limited set of users.
+	- Private - Snapshots that you have created.
 	- Bootable Volume - A saved bootable volume that you previously created.

 		**Tip**: The public image list might contain deprecated images.
 You should avoid using deprecated images, except in specific situations where that operating system is required.